temperandforge/TF-Coding-Challenge/README.md

 - A grid layout of product cards
 - Each card displays: product image, name, price, category, and rating
 - Responsive behavior for different screen sizes
-- Hover states and interactions
+- An accordion section for product details, including description, specifications, and reviews

 ## Getting Started